 Agriculture is mostly under these three headings crops, livestock, and fisheries.
 The climate has effects on them, though in different ways.
 These effects should be appropriately understood.
 As to know the extent of their influence on agricultural output and possible ways to curtail these effects.

-In the United States and every other place in the world, high yield of crops is responsible for abundant food supply.
+In the United States and every other place in the world, a high yield of crops is responsible for abundant food supply.
 The effect of weather on crop yield depends on if it is an optimum year or not.